dreamlight7274/-Flask_tutorial/flask.md

    - Delete User Route

-     This route allows users to delete other users.If a POST request is made , it will delete a user based on the provided username.
-It checks if the user exists, deletes the user's record from the database, and commits the change.
+     This route allows users to delete other users.If a POST request is made , it will delete a user based on the provided username.It checks if the user exists, deletes the user's record from the database, and commits the change.
 Then a success or failure message is displayed.

      ```python
      #route:delete